-This programme overall supports practitioners to develop their artistic practice in a stimulating environment of intellectual, collaborative and creative inquiry, to:
+This programme supports practitioners to develop their artistic practice in a stimulating environment of intellectual, collaborative and creative inquiry, and to:

 - reflect on their body of professional experience and their ongoing learning

 - engage in intensive research with renowned artists and a skilled peer group

 - deepen their practice as performers/makers/facilitators

 - develop their understanding of a range of research methodologies and pursue their own area of artistic interest

 Independent Dance leads on curation, delivery and student support throughout Embodied Practice and Investigative Practice.
 These two core modules run as intensive 5-week blocks with the aim to make it more possible for students to continue professional commitments outside of the course during the rest of the year.
-They are based at Siobhan Davies Studios, offering a rare bridge between academic and professional spheres and communities.
+They are based at Siobhan Davies Studios.